Laura Kate Lucas

 As I did mine at night, I waited until the next day to tone.
 It was kinda late after we did the bleach.
 Plus it was quite nice to have a break (I’m sure it was for my hair too!) and do the full process when it was convenient for me.

 This part was definitely easier than bleaching, and I managed most of it myself.
-I just got Jonny to come in once I’d applied to make sure I hadn’t missed anything, and apply more if so.
+I just got help once I’d applied to make sure I hadn’t missed anything, and apply more if so.
 For this step you mix equal parts developer (don’t forget to use the different developer!) and toner.
 It required less precision, so after mixing I just sectioned off my hair and applied with the brush from front to back.
 Development time is up to 30 minutes, but you don’t need to use foil, so I just based it on how it looked.
 I probably left mine for a little longer as again, the bit I started had been on for 30 mins by the time I got to the end.

 Finally I just washed it out and that completed the process!